Add Elastic Block Storage (EBS) Volumes for Bitnami Applications on AWS

 -

-Edit the /etc/fstab file and add an entry to it for the new volume, as shown below:
+Edit the /etc/fstab file and add an entry to it for the new volume, as shown below.
+Modify the device name to reflect the device name from Step 2.

 /dev/xvdX /data ext4 defaults,nofail